Pilgrim or lover of the outdoors, the Isle of Iona is a must

 The second walk is Dun I (doon-ee), only around 20 minutes from the abbey.
 Steep in parts but with panoramic views over the whole island and its neighbours it’s a great spot to appreciate Iona’s glorious geography.
 If the weather is behaving, this is as fine as spot as there is for a picnic.

 At just three miles long and a mile or so wide Iona is one of our smallest inhabited islands.
-A favourite for day trippers from the mainland it should not be rushed and for me deserves a full day in your Scotland itinerary.
+A favourite for day trippers from the mainland (departing from Oban) it should not be rushed and for me deserves a full day in your itinerary.
 I very much doubt you’ll be disappointed.